 In the Archives section are articles written for a specific purpose.
 They were written as part of an educational political lobbing campaign.
 Written by Larry and given to the members of the Commonwealth of Massachusetts legislature and the United States Congress.
 This campaign was from April 2005 to 2007 and the articles are in order of the date written and delivered.

-There are four subsections in the section banap 2.
-Two deal with how to describe homosexuality.
+There are four subsections in the newest section banap 2.
+Two subsections address the issues of how to describe homosexuality.
 They are ‘types’ and ‘models’.
 Four ‘types of homosexuality’ and four ‘models of homosexuality’ are discussed.
 Those advocating for homosexuality have written extensively supporting homosexuality using ‘Types of Homosexuality’ found in past cultures and previous times.
 These two ‘types of homosexuality are “transgenderal” and “age-structured”.
 To these two “types of homosexuality’ I include two modern ‘types’, “political identity” and “MSM” (men who have sex with men).

-The subsection Homosexuality in History has articles about homosexuality in Great Britain, France, and Ancient Greece.
+The subsection Homosexuality in History has articles about homosexuality in Ancient Greece, Great Britain, and France.
+The countries of Germany and the USA will be addressed in the future.
 Another article, Before Homosexuality: Sodomy is to help understand that before the word ‘homosexuality’ was coined in the late 1860s same-sex sexual acts were was known as sodomy.
 History of Homosexuality emphasizes that over time, how homosexuality is viewed has changed.
 Significant is the fact, that historically though homosexuality has enjoyed somewhat varying degrees of acceptance and tolerance, all cultures and societies have never fully accepted homosexuality.

 The fourth subsection is Sexology, the science of sex.
-Sexology as a science began in the 1860s, by dealing with “abnormal sexuality” called perversions.
+Sexology the study of sex as a science began in the 1860s, by dealing with “abnormal sexuality” called “perversions”.
 The article about Arnold Davidson’s book The Emergence of Sexuality Historical Epistemology and the Formation of Concepts helps with the context for the birth of this new science.
+This subsection also contains articles discussing numerous scientists that were influential in Sexology.
+Once again the chronological list of scientist is historical.

 The final main section on banap is HIV/AIDS.
 This disease is very important when it comes to a discussion of homosexuality.
 HIV/AIDS is a significant consequence of homosexual behavior, no matter the spin or sugar coating that is put on it.
 The highest risk behavior to acquiring HIV/AIDS is passive anal intercourse.
 A very good source of information about HIV/AIDS is found on a federal government web site, http://www.cdc.gov/hiv/default.html.
 The following was obtained from accessing this web site on March 25, 2015.